rust-lang/rust/text/0000-loop-break-value.md

 ### result type

-Currently the result-type of a 'loop' without 'break' is `!` (never returns), which may be coerced to `()`.
+Currently the result-type of a 'loop' without 'break' is `!` (never returns, and may be coerced to any type), and the result type of a 'loop' with 'break' is `()`.
 This is important since a loop may appear as the last expression of a function:

 ```rust